 of a tormented soul properly marinated

+in experience.
 The messages pile up

 on his prayer machine.
 Centuries